-A long-time lover of a tropical holiday in Bali, Sarah Richard discovers an unexpected new favourite getaway in a different direction altogether: Yunnan Province in China.
+A long-time lover of a tropical holiday in Bali, SARAH RICHARD discovers an unexpected new favourite getaway in a different direction altogether: Lijiang in Yunnan Province in China.

 It’s also close to Hong Kong.
 Within a few hours of leaving my apartment in Central, I’d flown to Lijiang in Yunnan Province, been picked up in a private car at the airport, and swiftly taken to my accommodation, the Banyan Tree Lijiang.